jumphone/scRef/README.md

 Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.

+You can also use this function to align UMAP plot.

 Note: cell types of the low-quality data should be covered by the high-quality data.

 ### Workflow: